syncfusion-content/wpf-docs/wpf/Tile-View/Maximize-TileViewItem.md

 ## Hide maximize button

-You can hide the maximize button for the specifc `TileViewItem` by using the [TileViewItem.MinMaxButtonVisibility](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.TileViewItem~MinMaxButtonVisibility.html) property value as `Collapsed`.
+You can hide the maximize button for the specific `TileViewItem` by using the [TileViewItem.MinMaxButtonVisibility](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.TileViewItem~MinMaxButtonVisibility.html) property value as `Collapsed`.
 The default value of `TileViewItem.MinMaxButtonVisibility` property is `Visible`.

 {% tabs %}
 {% highlight XAML %}